 - 6.1.1.
-This chapter describes the consultation and scoping process that was undertaken as part of the Environmental Impact Assessment (EIA).
-Consultation is a process that continues throughout the planning, design and construction stages of a project, helping to inform the environmental assessments in terms of scope, methods, type of impacts and identifying mitigation / enhancements. - 6.1.2.
+This chapter describes the consultation and scoping process that was undertaken as part of the Environmental Impact Assessment (EIA) for the Proposed Scheme.
+Consultation is a process that continues throughout the planning, design and construction stages of a project, helping to inform the environmental assessments in terms of scope, methods, type of impacts and identifying mitigation/enhancements. - 6.1.2.
 Scoping seeks to agree the relevant information and parameters to be assessed and methodologies adopted as part of the EIA process.
-The assessments as presented in this EIA Report have utilised the findings of the Design Manual for Roads and Bridges (DMRB) Stage 2 environmental assessments and EIA scoping process. - 6.1.3.
+The assessments presented in this EIA Report have utilised the findings of the EIA scoping process which has been summarised in Volume 4, Appendix 6.1 Summary of EIA Scoping and Volume 4, Appendix 6.2 Summary of Scoping Consultation Responses. - 6.1.3.
 Transport Scotland's approach to community engagement sets out the ways in which the public and stakeholders have the opportunity to input during the design, development and construction phases of the Proposed Scheme.